kolonialno/troncos/README.md

 ### Using the grpc exporter

 Using `grpc` instead of `http` gives you significant performance gains.
-To use `grpc` you first have to install the exporter in your project:
+If you are running a critical service with high load in production, we recommend using `grpc`.
+To enable `grpc` install the exporter in your project:

 ```console
 $ poetry add opentelemetry-exporter-otlp-proto-grpc